FAQ

 Where can I ride a Kick?

-What happens if I ride a Kick in the restricted area?
+What happens if I ride a Kick in a restricted area?

 How much do Kicks cost?